pascalr/admin/docs/grant_application.md

 # Vidéo

-## Introduction
+## Texte

 Over a quarter of global greenhouse gas emissions is emitted because of food.
 Sources like transportation, packaging, heavy carbon-footprint diets and food waste could all be improved.
 A simple solution is to cook by yourself from good, raw ingredients.
 But it takes a lot of time to cook properly every day.
-We want to help. (((((We want to make eating good food at home in an environmentally-friendly way easy.)))))
+We want to help.
+We want to make eating good food at home in an environmentally-friendly way easy.

+This is why we invented Heda, the pantry robot, to assist you in everyday cookings tasks.
+It can store, retrieve, stir, soak, filter, sieve, blend and more.
+It lives in a cupboard which can store up to 90 kg of food.
+The food is stored in glass containers which can be filled in bulk without packaging.
+The glass containers helps you see what and how much you have really easily.
+You are in the grocery store and don't remember if you have any sugar left?
+No worries.
+The robot keeps the inventory and you can access it from anywhere, anytime.
+It keeps an eye out for low items and generates a grocery list automatically.

+Heda's robotic arm has a lot of potential to help you cook.
+It can fetch all the ingredients needed for a recipe and let you add as much as you are inspired.
+It can do some mixes.
+For example, it can mix some spices together.
+It can do many types of batter like pancake or cake batter.
+You give it milk and eggs, and it we make all the batter by itself.
+You don't have any milk for your pancakes?
+No worries.
+It can make some vegetable milk by itself.
+Just the right amount needed or more to drink.
+And when you're done cooking, you put the containers back on the shelf and it stores everything.

 _Voir un clip d'une usine de transformation alimentaire avec beaucoup de cheminée (https://www.pexels.com/video/aerial-view-of-industrial-area-5462676/)_
 _https://www.pexels.com/video/people-sorting-out-through-a-pile-of-plastics-3192259/_